Scott Mills to replace Steve Wright on BBC Radio 2 afternoon show

 The new afternoon show, hosted by Mills, will be cut by an hour, while Sara Cox's drivetime show will be extended by an hour and start at 16:00.

+Wright told listeners Radio 2's boss had said she wanted to try "something different" in the afternoons.

-Wright said it was time for some "brand new challenges" and described Mills as a "brilliant and versatile" presenter.
+He described Mills as a "brilliant and versatile" presenter.

 As a result of the shake-up, Mills will leave Radio 1, which has been his home since 1998, and will also no longer present his Saturday morning show on Radio 5 Live.